-GPS accuracy is critical for autopilot functionality
+GPS tracking system accuracy is critical for autopilot functionality

 If a needle had a GPS tracker, finding it in a haystack wouldn’t be a problem.
 The information provided by GPS signals is so accurate that it can pinpoint your location within meters, but there’s already a way to make it as accurate as a few centimeters.
 Such accuracy is crucial for advanced autopilot functionality and autonomous vehicles that will enter the automotive market in a couple of years.
-So, it’s not surprising that GPS car tracking software is in high demand at the moment.
+So, it’s not surprising that ability to make a GPS tracking software is in high demand at the moment.

 A new market research report states that the GPS tracking device market is expected to reach $2.89 billion by 2023.